-In humans, BHA can cause skin depigmentation, disrupt your hormones, and cause liver damage.
+In humans, BHA can cause skin de-pigmentation, disrupt your hormones, and cause liver damage.

-This group of chemicals is used in cosmetics to help products stick to skin by increasing the flexibility and softening the plastics in the product.
+This group of chemicals is used in cosmetics to help products stick to the skin by increasing the flexibility and softening the plastics in the product.

 Congress has banned many kinds of phthalates from children’s products, but many types of phthalates are still present in lotions, deodorants, hair sprays, and scented products.

 In adult women, phthalates can mess with your hormones.
-In particular, the endocrine disruption caused by phthalates have been linked to an increased risk of breast cancer and birth defects in males and females.
+In particular, the endocrine disruption caused by phthalates has been linked to an increased risk of breast cancer and birth defects in males and females.

 Unfortunately, these phthalates are often in the “unlisted” fragrance ingredients in a product, which is just another reason to stick to unscented (or naturally scented) products!

 You’ve definitely heard of formaldehyde, a preservative that helps to prevent bacteria growth.

 You may remember the awful smell of it from when you dissected a dead animal in high school biology class — can you believe it’s hiding in some of your skincare products?